sansyrox/algorithm-ds/README.md

 # Algorithms/DS
-This repo contains some usefull Algorithms.
+This repo contains some usefull algorithms

-Consider starring this repo? :star:
+this will help you code

+so contribute to this code